-Libsyn is a very popular podcast hosting platform that operates for nearly two decades.
+Libsyn is a very popular podcast hosting platform that operates for nearly two decades already.
 It sits 3rd in the list of the most popular hosts (sorted by number of podcast feeds hosted, according to ListenNotes).
 Libsyn started operating in 2004, a time when human beings still walked around with iPods and not iPhones!
 If you’re reading this post, we assume you’re already using Libsyn, or maybe you’re planning to start a podcast with Libsyn soon, so it’s important you learn how to create a Libsyn podcast website as well.

 More than 70,000 podcasters choose to host their shows on Libsyn.
 As a veteran in the podcasting industry, Libsyn initially offered storage, bandwidth, and podcast RSS feed creation tools.
 16 years later, Libsyn’s plans also include Powerful Audience Insights, Episode Publishing Customization, Podcast Mini Website (more on that later) Monetization Tools and a few others.